 BIOGRAPHY: Betsy Wild has been an environmental and an organic lifestyle advocate since the 1970’s.
-She and her husband own several “green businesses” – Boston Tree Preservation, an organic based tree care company; Arborjet, which manufactures environmentally safer products and formulations for the control of exotic invasive insect pests in trees.
+Recently retired, she and her husband owned several “green businesses” – Boston Tree Preservation, an organic based tree care company; and Arborjet, which manufactures environmentally safer products and formulations for the control of exotic invasive insect pests in trees.
 While her husband was the tree expert and ran the day to day operations, Betsy managed the promotional and educational materials for the businesses, and spearheaded efforts to make the businesses even greener.
-They reside on a 35 acre seaside cranberry farm in Sandwich, MA to an organic tree/vegetable/herb farm.
-She currently writes a green tips column, “What’s Green with Betsy?” was published in The Sandwich Enterprise as well as on line blogs under the same name for CapeCodToday.com, Plymouth Daily News, Patch.com Winchester, and 23 Wickedlocal.com.
+They reside on a 35 acre seaside former cranberry farm, now tree farm, in Sandwich, MA.
+Her green tips column, “What’s Green with Betsy?” was published in The Sandwich Enterprise as well as on line for CapeCodToday.com, Plymouth Daily News, Patch.com Winchester, and 23 Wickedlocal.com.
 She is the mother of 3 grown children.

 INTRODUCTION: (to be used the first few times the column is run)